micromata/Baumeister/README.md

 │   └── libs                        → Relevant files copied from /node_modules
 └── src
     └── assets
-        └── css                     → Transpiled and autoprefixed from LESS files
+        └── css                     → Transpiled and autoprefixed from Sass files
 ````

 See `/gulpfile.babel.js` to see what happens in Details.